npollock14/ChatGPT-Cost-Estimator/readme.md

 4. Download the data from the link provided in the email.
 5. Extract `conversations.json` and place it in the repo root.

-## How to use ChatGPT Cost Estimator

-1. Ensure that the conversations.json file is in the root of the repository folder.
-2. Run the `chatgpt_cost_estimator.py` script.

-   The script will display the monthly token counts and costs for both input and output, as well as the total estimated costs for using the ChatGPT API vs. ChatGPT Plus.

 ## License

 This project is open source and available under the MIT License.